kulillin/motor-imagery-bci-iv-2a/README.md

 4. Ang et al., 2012

-5. n_components and k were cross-validated jointly to find the best combination Candidates.
+5. n_components and k were cross-validated jointly to find the best combination
-CSP n_component: 2, 4, 6, 8.
+Candidates CSP n_component: 2, 4, 6, 8.
 Candidates k (SelectKBest): 2, 4, 6, 8, 10, 12, 14.
 Cross-validation performed on v3 architecture with window (0, 4)